NeelBiswas123/Find-Nearbys/README.md

            it can't fetch data to find the nearest, same as  Max 3 malls to find nearby and 3 railway stations to find nearby

-	   rememeber in my code if you rerun and retype the place name with a new one that previous data  was stored in .csv file will be deleted
+	   {rememeber in my code if you rerun and retype the place name with a new one that previous data  was stored in .csv file will be deleted
-	   (to fix that on line 405 change the value 'w'to 'a' it will not overwrite the data)
+	   (to fix that on line 405 change the value 'w'to 'a' it will not overwrite the data)}

-	   ( to change the name of .csv file change the file name "your_places" to your desired name in line 405) ]
+	   {( to change the name of .csv file change the file name "your_places" to your desired name in line 405)}
+]